HenryNVP/gesture_control_robot/README.md

 🚀 Usage

-1. Connect computer and Sphero on the same wifi
+1. Connect computer and Sphero on the same wifi.
+Configure Raspberry Pi IP address in gesture_sender.py

 2. Prepared the fine tuned YOLO model